exonum/exonum-java-binding/exonum-light-client/README.md

 _cryptography_, _serialization_ etc.

 ## Capabilities
-By using the client you are able to perform next operations:
+By using the client you are able to perform the following operations:
 - Submit transactions to the node
 - Receive transaction information
 - Receive blockchain blocks information